tuncadev/citymody/wp-content/plugins/tidio-live-chat/readme.txt

 8. Engage your visitors.
 Add Tidio to your WordPress website in less than 5 minutes.

 == Changelog ==

+= 6.0.10 =

+- Tested up to WordPress 6.3

+= 6.0.9 =

+- Update the readme and assets
+- Add notification about Tidio Lyro AI Chatbot
+- Remove ru_RU translations

 = 6.0.8 =